 What happened while the Queen of Sheba was at Solomon’s court?
 An affair between two equals?
 The traditional Bible translation says that after seeing all Solomon had to offer, ‘there was no more spirit in her’.

 An alternative translation is that ‘he took her breath away’.
 Solomon may have met his match, and so may she.

 Why did she go to Solomon’s court?

-Solomon’s control of the head of the Gulf of Aqabah (hence of the route that would cross from Arabia to Egypt) and
+- Solomon’s control of the head of the Gulf of Aqabah (hence of the route that would cross from Arabia to Egypt) and

-the sea trade that he had inaugurated, which would seriously threaten the caravan trade that had made the southern Arabian kingdoms rich.
+- the sea trade that he had inaugurated, which would seriously threaten the caravan trade that had made the southern Arabian kingdoms rich.

 Saba (or Sheba) was one of the most important southern Arabian kingdoms.
 It played a major role in the trade of the area, especially in spices and incense for which south-western Arabia was famous.

-Following the introduction of the camel, Sheba began at about the time of the Queen’s visit a commercial expansion which in a few centuries brought them control of the whole trade of a wide area of southern and central Arabia.
-It may well have been the Queen who kick-started this expansion.
+The camel had been recently introduced into that part of the world.
+This meant a big increase in trade for Sheba – Sheba began at about the time of the Queen’s visit a commercial expansion which in a few centuries brought them control of the whole trade of a wide area of southern and central Arabia.

 The excuse for her visit, of course, would be her desire to see the famous king.
 Part of her motive was curiosity about Solomon, who enjoyed a reputation for being a shrewd judge of character and a learned scholar as well.
 This is part of the truth.
 But she was certainly interested in the possibility of trade with Solomon’s thriving kingdom.